 Question 5: What is the "free performance lunch" that's now over?
+For years, software applications got faster, without developers needing to do anything, because the underlying hardware (CPU, memory, disk) was faster.

 Question 6: Computer performance is continuing to increase exponentially.
 This means one by one we'll be able to strongly solve all the world's board games.
 True or False?
 Explain.